 Recurring Extra: They show up everywhere!
 Lyra Heartstrings holds the unique distinction of appearing in nearly every town that's been shown so far, only absent from Manehattan and Dodge Junction.
 They tend to be dressed up while in Appleloosa, Dodge Junction or some parts of Canterlot which may indicate that they're actually Identical Strangers.

-She's a Man in Japan: All of the background stallions who appear in the Blind Bags.
+All of the background stallions who appear in the Blind Bags.
 Apparently some of the foreign language translations on their collector cards call them female.
-But seeing as Big McIntosh's and Barber Groomsby's cards apparently do the same thing, it almost certainly wasn't intentional and most likely isn't indicative of those languages' dubs of the show.
+But seeing as Big Macintosh's and Barber Groomsby's cards apparently do the same thing, it almost certainly wasn't intentional and most likely isn't indicative of those languages' dubs of the show.